rpodcast/r_dockerslim_explore/README.md

 This repository contains explorations of using the [Docker Slim](https://github.com/docker-slim/docker-slim) project to minify Docker containers wrapping the R language for statistical computing.
 In the R community, containerized workflows are now becoming an important part of computing environment reproducibility, and a step forward to leveraging better software development best practices.
 The [Rocker](https://www.rocker-project.org/) project is considered the standard bearer for hosting robust Docker containers enabling many workflows and capabilities of R in data science.
 The example in this repository is a Shiny web application, which operates in a similar fashioin as a Python Flask or Dash application.

-Fun fact: This application has been used in Martin's Linux gaming streams to help select a car at random for HotShot Racing league competitions!
+Fun fact: This application has been used in Martin's [Linux gaming streams](https://youtu.be/ow8A68ElPp0?t=525) to help select a car at random for HotShot Racing competitions!

 ## Development Notes